edwardkerry/CV/README.md

 #### University of Durham (2003 to 2006)

 - BA (hons) Archaeology and Anthropology: 2:1
-- Anthropology - people and the lives they live
+- Anthropology - people and how they live their lives
 - Archaeology - old people and the old things they used
 - Biological Anthropology - how old animals evolved into current people